King bird-of-paradise: Description

 This so-called "living gem" is the smallest and most vividly colored among birds-of-paradise.

 The king bird-of-paradise is small, measuring approximately 6.3-7.5 in long, but 12.2 in if central rectrices of adult males included.
-Females weight about 0.08–0.13 lb, males 0.10-0.14 lb.
+Females weigh about 0.08–0.13 lb, males 0.10-0.14 lb.

 The adult male has an overall metallic crimson color, slightly orange under certain lights, and more particularly so in the crown.
-They have a narrow, dark green iridescent breast band with whitish lower breast, and green-tipped fan-like plumes on shoulder.
+They have a narrow, dark green iridescent breast band with whitish lower breast, and green-tipped fan-like plumes on the shoulder.
 The feathers of the undertail and mantle are olive-brown, with iridescent green tips, and violet legs.
 Bills are ivory-yellow.
-Females have dull olive head and upperparts with yellowish underparts and violet legs.
+Females have dull olive heads and upperparts with yellowish underparts and violet legs.

 Distribution and habitat

 The king bird-of-paradise is distributed throughout the majority of lowland New Guinea mainland, and on the surrounding islands, including Aru, Salawati, Missol, and Yapen, inhabiting mostly lowland rainforests, gallery forests, forest edges, and disturbed and tall secondary forests.